roneesh/angular_seed/README.md

 5. `npm install` -- This installs tools for development like grunt and karma
 6. `bower install` -- This installs libaries like Angular

+## Personalize the Project
+*There are a few places where you'll need to change names to suit your project, instead of using the default name of 'ngcq5'
+1. In the Gruntfile, change the 'asapDir' and 'asapComponentName', 'asapDir' is the path of your 'asap' project folder, e.g. '/Users/some_folder/asap', and 'asapComponentName' is the name of your asap component, e.g 'carousel' or 'productCard'
+2. In app/index.html, change the names of the build files in the build:css and build:js comments.
+3. change the name of the folder to your componetns name in asap for the folder below app/etc/designs/shc/

 ## Using Generators via grunt-init
 * The templates folder holds three generator folders: directive, filter and module
 * To run a generator you simply run `grunt-init relative/path/to/geneator/folder`, it is unecessary to run the template.js file at all.